What is Re engagement Email Campaign? Actionable Tips and Best Practices

 By re-engaging your subscribers through interesting campaigns, you can win their trust and attention back.
 But first, let’s learn how to spot the signs of inactive subscribers.

-Here are steps to identify your inactive subscribers and re-engage them:
+Here are steps to identify your inactive subscribers to send them re-engagement email series:

 1. Define inactivity criteria: Establish rules for what qualifies as an inactive subscriber.
 For example, it could include open rates, click rates, or purchases during a specific time.